KSHobbyProjs/pmm-analysis-kit/README.md

 # pmm-utils
-A repository storing research progress into parametric matrix models applied to finite volume physics.

-# Parametric Matrix Model (PMM) and Eigenvector Continuation (EC)

-A research framework for learning parametric eigenvalue structures from sampled data.
-The Parametric Matrix Model (PMM) provides a way to approximate the spectral behavior of a physical system whose Hamiltonian depends smoothly on a control parameter (e.g. system size, coupling constant, or external field strength).
+A repository for a set of tools for computing exact eigenpair data of a physical model, running a parametric matrix model on that data, or running eigenvector continuation on that data.

 ## Project Structure